cliffordwilliam/my_archive/_posts/2024-09-16-ak-transaction-payroll-insurance-component-change-npp-manual.md

 ### Select NPP BPJS

-> **Note to self:** Is it select NPP or NPP BPJS?
-Then do I change the whole "change NPP" to "change NPP BPJS"?
+> **Note to self:** It is NPP BPJS.
+Change all occurence of "change NPP" to "change NPP BPJS"?

 Select Master NPP BPJS